About Future Sky

 In order to prepare the future of aviation beyond that next generation vehicle and air traffic management EREA took the initiative to define a strategy for the next-after-next air transport system.

 This strategy is based on the European aviation vision FlightPath2050, and first elements have been described already in the EREA paper on “The future Air Transport System 2050”.
-This so-called ATS-2 Study was fully funded by EREA and its members.
-In comparison to US NASA’s Environmentally Responsible Aviation ERA plan, Clean Sky would be the “n+2” approach (2020), while this EREA initiative focusses on “n+3” (2025 and beyond).
+This so-called ATS-2 Study was fully funded by EREA (in 2010-2011) and its members.

 The strategy will mainly be implemented through the Future Sky Joint Research Initiative, for which the organisational concept has been laid down in EREA’s green paper on JRI.
-The main Future Sky work will be carried out in four major and specific joint research programmes, in which EREA members will commit relevant national institutional funding.
-The Future Sky JRI results will already feed into CleanSky2 and SESAR2, but even more important, they will take care on the technology supply chain, so that new European technologies are available when preparing Joint Undertakings in the next decade.
+The main Future Sky work is carried out in six major and specific joint research programmes, in which EREA members will commit relevant national institutional funding.
+The Future Sky JRI results feed into CleanSky2 and SESAR2, but even more important, they take care on the technology supply chain, so that new European technologies are available when preparing Joint Undertakings in the next decade.

-In order to do so, EREA will not only bring in its member’s expertise, the various aviation infrastructure as operated by EREA members, but will rely on the outstanding European aviation network, consisting of industry, universities, and research establishments, the three pillars of any successful applied research.
+In order to do so, EREA not only brings in its member’s expertise, the various aviation infrastructures as operated by EREA members, but relies on the outstanding European aviation network, consisting of industry, universities, and research establishments, the three pillars of any successful applied research.
 Universities will be invited to participate mainly on the lower TRLs, while industry is needed to provide demonstration capabilities in the joint research programmes on higher TRLs.
 By this, the complete scale of TRLs from 1 – 5 will be covered.

-With such an approach the Future Sky JRI will work fully complementary to the presently planned JUs, strengthen the European aviation research network, and prepare the aviation future as outlined in FlightPath2050.
+With such an approach the Future Sky JRI works fully complementary to the presently planned JUs, strengthens the European aviation research network, and prepares the aviation future as outlined in FlightPath2050.

-IN FUTURE SKY THE NEXT BUILDING BLOCKS FOR THE CLEAN SKY AND SINGLE EUROPEAN SKY PROGRAMMES SHOULD BE DEVELOPED.
+IN FUTURE SKY THE NEXT BUILDING BLOCKS FOR THE AVIATION JOINT UNDERTAKING PROGRAMMES ARE DEVELOPED.